azat-co/fullstack-javascript/chapter1/chapter1.md

 The advantages of the CD approach include decreased feedback loop time and manual labor overhead.

-The difference between CD and continuous integration is outlined in the post Continuous Delivery vs. Continuous Deployment vs. Continuous Integration - Wait huh? ( <http://blog.assembla.com/assemblablog/tabid/12618/bid/92411/Continuous-Delivery-vs-Continuous-Deployment-vs-Continuous-Integration-Wait-huh.aspx>)
+There are Continuous Delivery, Continuous Deployment and Continuous Integration.
+There are differences between them but ideally you want to have all three for a faster deployment.

 Some of the most popular solutions for continuous integration include the following:

--   [*Jenkins*](http://jenkins-ci.org) (http://jenkins-ci.org): An extendable open source continuous integration server
+-   [*Jenkins*](http://jenkins.io) (<http://jenkins.io>): An extendable open source continuous integration server
--   [*CircleCI*](https://circleci.com) (https://circleci.com): Ship better code, faster
+-   [*CircleCI*](https://circleci.com) (<https://circleci.com>): Ship better code, faster
--   [*Travis CI*](https://travis-ci.org) (https://travis-ci.org): A hosted continuous integration service for the open source community
+-   [*Travis CI*](https://travis-ci.org) (<https://travis-ci.org>): A hosted continuous integration service for the open source community

 Pair Programming
 ----------------